Charity Coalition’s 5th Anniversary - Making a Difference

 The Coalition will present two sets of awards.
 The Smile Maker Award is for youth who make a difference.
 Qualifying adult volunteers are eligible for bronze, silver, gold or diamond Making the Difference Award.

 Clemence Chevrot, the event organizer noted that Tampa Bay non-profits are game changers.
 For example, she said, “The crime rate for the Tampa Bay area has been lowering over the past few years.
 Four of Safewise’s list of the 50 safest cities in Florida, are in Tampa Bay.
 One is in the top 10.
-Tampa Bay charities are making the difference.”
+That’s ‘making a difference’.”

 If you would like to nominate a youth or an adult for the awards, please contact Clemence Chevrot at clemence@cos.flag.org.
 Please RSVP online at www.eventbrite.com/e/charity-coalition-5th-anniversary-celebration-tickets-69931955361.